 In 2005, the Department of a Professional and Occupational Regulation (DPOR) formally recognized the Standards as a reference document, similar to the VDOT Road and Bridge Specifications or AWWA Manuals.
 As such, the bulk of document does NOT need to be reproduced for each project.
 In addition, the document had been approved by the Virginia Health Department for water distribution projects up to 36-inches in diameter.

 Modification to the Standards may be proposed by interested parties by going to the HRPDC website and downloading the “Proposed Revision Form”.
-The completed Proposed Revision Form allows the user to offer potential changes for initial consideration by the TRC.
-A "Proposed Revisions Log" is maintained on the HRPDC web site to provide the status of Proposed Revisions.
-The website also contains a section called "Publication Updates" which displays Proposed Revisions that have been ultimately approved by the Full Committee.
+The completed Proposed Revision Form is returned via e-mail and allows the user to offer potential changes with supporting information for initial consideration by the TRC.
+The “Publication Updates” website page displays Proposed Revisions that have been ultimately approved by the Full Committee.
+The Standards do not test or approve products.
+Product reviews are performed at the locality level.
 Each locality must then decide if the Publication Update should be incorporated into their “Standing” Special Provisions.
-The Standards’ Committees do not test or approve products.
-Product reviews are performed at the locality level.

 HRPDC provides training on the use of the document on a regular basis at their Chesapeake Office in the Board Room.
 The training lasts approximately 3 hours.
 Participants are presented with a Certificate of Completion for the completion of the course and are awarded 3.0 Continuing Education Units (CEUs) or Professional Development Hours (PDHs).
 There is a nominal charge for these training sessions to recover the reproduction costs of the Training Manuals that are provided.